sinofseven/honmaru/README.md

 ## Work schedule
 - [ ] design
-  - [ ] To harden what you want to do
+  - [o] To harden what you want to do
   - [ ] Make a command system
   - [ ] Make a milestone
 - [ ] Prior verification